iknizzz1807/cleaning-service-recommendation/README.md

 An AI-powered web application that analyzes an image of a room, detects various types of messes, and recommends appropriate cleaning services.
 The system features a customizable mapping between detected messes and the services offered.

 ## About The Project
+- This project is the final assignment for the "Computational Thinking" course (CS117.P22), carried out by the group 26th under the supervision of Mr. Ngo Duc Thanh.

-This project uses a multi-stage AI pipeline to provide intelligent cleaning recommendations.
+- This project uses a multi-stage AI pipeline to provide intelligent cleaning recommendations.
 A user uploads an image, and the backend processes it to identify and classify messes.
 The frontend then displays the annotated image along with a ranked list of suggested services, which can be configured by the user.

 ## Members